 - How long would it take for them to become self-sufficient?

 Andrea’s multiple insurance deal headache

-Life insurance is an agreement between you and the life insurance company.
-You agree to pay them an amount (usually monthly) for a set period of time, and the insurer agrees to pay your benefices an amount of money if you die within the set time.
+Life Insurance is an agreement between you and the Life Insurance company.
+You agree to pay them an amount (usually monthly) for a set period of time, and the insurer agrees to pay your beneficiaries an amount of money if you die within the set time.

 Term Assurance – This type of cover has a defined term, designed to offer cover for a specific length of time, but how much cover depends on the sum assured on the policy.